This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Everything else is based off actual costs related to Kenya.

 And if you’re a super nerd like me, you can check out each individual expense in my budget spreadsheet.
 That officially makes this the dorkiest article I’ve ever written, right?

 Clocking in at nearly a quarter of my total costs, my 5-day safari was the most expensive category I spent in ($945).

-When I started planning this trip, I was really honest with myself and was 100% certain I didn’t want to camp and that I didn’t want to travel in a group vehicle.
-Both those things jacked up the price…surprise, surprise.
+When I started planning this trip, I was really honest with myself and knew I didn’t want to camp or travel in a group vehicle.
+Both those things jacked up the price…no surprise there.

 Since we knew a private car would raise our costs, we opted to travel in a safari van with pop-up roof instead of a Jeep; in my opinion, the “downgrade” was totally fine.
 There were a few short sections where a Jeep would’ve allowed us to travel more quickly, but our van handled the roads just fine and we had 360-degree views from the pop-up roof.